IanWold/Metalsharp/Metalsharp.Documentation/api.md

 Add a file or directory to the input and place the files in a specific virtual path.

+- `diskPath`: The path to the on-disk file or directory.
+- `virtualPath`: The path to the virtual directory to place the files in.

 ```c#
 new MetalsharpProject()
 .AddInput("Path\\To\\Directory", "New\\Path") // Add all files in Path\To\Directory to input in the New\Path directory.